St. Peter Claver Church and colonial old town architecture, Cartagena, Colombia

 Tropical

-Airport: CTG Top picks: Walled City (Ciudad Amurallada), Getsemaní Street Art & Nightlife
+Airport: CTG Currency: COP (1 $ ≈ 3,688 COP) Top picks: Walled City (Ciudad Amurallada), Getsemaní Street Art & Nightlife

 "Step out into the sun and explore Walled City (Ciudad Amurallada).
-January is an ideal time to visit Cartagena.
-Get ready for vibrant nights and busy streets."
+February is an ideal time to visit Cartagena.
+The nightlife scene here is not to be missed."

 Our take